cypress-io/cypress-documentation/content/guides/guides/protractor-to-cypress.md

 ## WebDriver Control Flow vs Cypress

-Protractor's WebDriverJS API is based on promises, which are managed by a control flow.
+Protractor's WebDriverJS API is based on promises, which is managed by a control flow.
 This [Control Flow](https://www.protractortest.org/#/control-flow) enables you to write asynchronous Protractor tests in a synchronous style.

 ```js
 // Click on the element